-- If the changes are initiated by the Town, the Maine DEP will be notified prior to changing any elements to discuss justification for the changes and to discuss the process for formally making the changes.
-Changes in relation to modifying the schedule established in the permittee-specific DEP Order will be filed by the Town in an application to the Maine DEP on a Maine DEP form and will include justification to formally modify the original permittee-specific DEP Order; - If the changes are initiated by the Maine DEP, the Town will be notified, and the Town will respond in writing within 30 days of the notice explaining how it will modify the SWMP.
-The Town will then modify the SWMP within 90 calendar days of the Town's written response or within 120 calendar days of the Maine DEP notice (whichever is less).
+If the changes are initiated by the Maine DEP, it will notify the Town, and the Town must respond in writing within 30 days of the notice explaining how it will modify the SWMP.
+The Town must then modify the SWMP within 90 calendar days of the Town's written response, or within 120 calendar days of the DEP notice (whichever is less).
 Any such modification must be submitted to the Maine DEP for final review.